axonivy/angular-demo/README.md

 * Angular Cli: `npm install -g @angular/cli`

 ## Building the Angular SPA
-Build the code for the integration into the ivy Project with:
+Build the code for the integration into the ivy Project with (make sure to leave both projects side-by-side):

     cd spa/
     npm install
     npm run build-prod

 ## Running the ivy Project
-After building you can open the ivy project `AngularWfDemo` and execute the `start.ivp` Link to start the Angular based web frontend.
-On the fronted you can create a new ivy task, which will be displayed in the task list of the SPA and of the designer.
+After building you can import the ivy project `AngularWfDemo` and execute the `start.ivp` Link to start the Angular based web frontend.
+Via "Create Task" you can trigger a REST request in ivy that will create a new ivy task, which will be displayed in the task list of the SPA and of the designer.
 These tasks have a HTML Dialog attached which is displayed inside an iframe.

 ![Angular project integrated to ivy](screenshot-angular-wf-demo.png)

 ## Development
 The backend in the `AngularWfDemo` can be developed with the Axon.ivy Designer.
 To access the provided REST services while developing the ivy Designer needs to be started and running on Port 8081.

 The frontend in the `spa/` folder can be developed with any IDE/Editor suited for TypeScript development (e.g. VS Code).
-Run following command in the `spa/` folder to start the development server (proxies requests to http://localhost:4200/ivy/ to http://localhost:8081/ivy/):
+Run following command in the `spa/` folder to start the development server:

     npm start

 Access the SPA on http://localhost:4200/.

+(Requests to http://localhost:4200/ivy/ are proxied to http://localhost:8081/ivy/)

 ## Troubleshooting
 * If a Basic Authentication dialog pops up use following test credentials: user/user.
 * If a file like angular/index.html is not found you will most likely have to build the SPA first.
-(It will out the SPA to `/webContent/angular/`)
+(It will output the SPA to `/webContent/angular/`)